 There are a variety of options for funding your studies at Loyola University Chicago.
 In addition to traditional need-based financial aid packages, the Graduate School awards a variety of merit-based awards.

 Assistantships normally include an annual stipend and full tuition for course work in fulfillment of program requirements, up to a maximum of 24 semester hours per academic year, including summer sessions.
-In the Department of Theology students in good standing can normally renew these assistantships for up to four years (or three years for those entering the program with an M.A.)
+In the Department of Theology students in good standing can normally renew these assistantships for up to four years.
 Those students awarded assistantships are assigned as research assistants and perform research tasks for supervising professors for approximately fifteen hours per week.

 Deadlines for complete applications (including the Application for Assistantships and Fellowships, the Application for Admission, the Merit Award Application, three letters of recommendation, all transcripts, and Graduate Record Examination scores) and notification dates can be found by contacting the Graduate School.
 Applicants for merit-based awards should request Merit Award Application forms from the Graduate School Admissions Office.

-For information on merit-based awards, consult The Graduate School web page, The Graduate School Catalog, or contact the Graduate School, 450 Granada Center, 1032 W. Sheridan Road, Chicago, IL 60660.
+For information on merit-based awards, consult The Graduate School web page, The Graduate School Catalog, or contact:

 For information on financial aid programs and guaranteed student loans, consult the Office of Student Financial Aid web page.